D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/MechanicalModel.md

 - Parent class: MathematicalModel
 - Attributes:
 - Specialization:
 - Description: A mechanical model for a drill-stem.
-Another name for drill-stem mechanical models is a torque and drag model.
+Another standard name for drill-stem mechanical models is a torque and drag model.
 - Examples:
 ## MechanicalStiffnessType <!-- NOUN -->
 - Display name: Mechanical stiffness type